jminjares4/Microprocessor-2-Lab-Template/Lab_0/README.md

 ## **Example**
 Here is an example of a how to use ESP32 GPIO function calls.
-The example program toggles the onboard LED of the ESP board.
+The program toggles ESP onboard LED every other second.
 ~~~c
 #include "freertos/FreeRTOS.h"
 #include "freertos/task.h"